MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ms.subservice: well-architected
 ---

-# Well-Architected Framework for IoT - Reliability
+# Reliability in your IoT workload

 Designing for reliability in an IoT solution should take into consideration the [foundational layers in the IoT architecture](iot-overview.md).
 To achieve overall solution reliability, each layer should have acceptable levels of reliability.